CropLifeCanada/chemistry-policymanual/index.md

 ## CropLife Canada support of CAAR

-Motion validated September 17, 2019
+Motion validated November 19, 2020

 - Motion: That support for CAAR be left as a company-specific decision, that CropLife Canada representation on the CAAR Board is not merited at this time and that CropLife Canada instead support the CAAR Board when aligned with CropLife Canada priorities.